-But the trap of that last point is the flaw of averages: simply because the total average, of say violent crime in america, has gone down for a decade, doesn’t mean there aren’t sizable pockets where crime is going up.
+- But the trap of that last point is the flaw of averages: simply because the total average, of say violent crime in America, has gone down for a decade, doesn’t mean there aren’t sizable pockets where crime is going up.
 Averages can be misleading.
 For example, on average the universe is a very dead and boring place, but that average makes it seem like Paris or Las Vegas don’t exist.
 But they do!
 Statistics tend to oversimplify – they’re useful but easily misused and rarely definitive without asking questions and thinking through for less biased answers.

 My advice is simple.
 We are emotional creatures, so find a healthy way to vent the negative energy that you feel.
 Go to the gym, or for a hike, and let your feelings out through exercise, which we all know we need more of.
 Scream at the sky and challenge the wind.
 But don’t target your rage at people, certainly not at strangers: the golden rule is a good guide here.

 Another safe place to express yourself is a private journal, where any idea on your mind can be expressed safely and without judgement (Social media isn’t quite the same, because you are expressing yourself with the knowledge that someone is observing you).
 Or talk to friends who care about how you feel (and if you don’t have friends who care about your feelings, your real problem might be you need to find better friends).